cap-js/docs/java/working-with-cql/query-api.md

 * You cannot use the `lock()` together with a `distinct()` or a `groupBy()`.
 * You cannot use the `lock()` in a statement with the subquery as a source.
 * Localized entities can be locked only if your query is executed without a locale, as described in the chapter [Modifying Request Context](../event-handlers/request-contexts#modifying-requestcontext).
+Alternatively the localized element can be removed from the select list, then locking is possible on localized elements.
 * Entities that contain "on-read" calculated elements can't be locked when the statement references them in the select list or a filter.

 As a general rule, prefer the statements that select primary keys with a simple condition, such as `byId` or `matching`, to select the target entity set that is locked.